RoierOc/Sistemas_De_Informacion/README.md

-  # Análisis ERP "Microsoft dynamics 365"
+  # Análisis CRM "Microsoft dynamics 365"
 **Sector:** Tecnología
 **Grupo:**